Concept Lab

 Image: CERN

-Other particle accelators are also in the planning stages, though it’s unclear whether or not any will ever see the light of day.
+Other particle accelerators are also in the planning stages, though it’s unclear whether or not any will ever see the light of day.
 China is looking to create a 20-mile-diameter collider, while Japan has also been in talks to host the International Linear Collider.

 advertisement